AlloyCI/alloy-runner/docs/install/kubernetes.md

-# Run GitLab Runner on a Kubernetes cluster
+# Run AlloyCI Runner on a Kubernetes cluster

-To get started with the GitLab CI Runner on Kubernetes you need to define resources that you can then push to the cluster with `kubectl`.
+To get started with the AlloyCI Runner on Kubernetes you need to define resources that you can then push to the cluster with `kubectl`.

 A recommended approach to this is to create a `ConfigMap` in Kubernetes such as